How to Take Care of the Environment During the Festival of Colours?

 1. Environmentally friendly:

-• Using natural colours made from flowers, vegetables, and herbs is a sustainable and environmentally friendly way to celebrate Holi.
+• Using natural colors made from flowers, vegetables, and herbs is a sustainable and environmentally friendly way to celebrate Holi.

-• These colours are biodegradable and don’t harm the soil, water, or air.
+• These colors are biodegradable and don’t harm the soil, water, or air.

 1. Healthier for us: